ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 What is the difference between the Kayano 32 and Nimbus 28?

-The Nimbus 28 is ASICS’s neutral max-cushion shoe.
-Same FF BLAST PLUS foam, same PureGEL, comparable stack height, but no stability features.
-The Kayano 32 adds the 4D Guidance System for overpronation control.
-If you have neutral gait, get the Nimbus.
-If you overpronate, the Kayano is the answer.
+I own both and run in them weekly.
+The Nimbus 28 is ASICS’s neutral max-cushion shoe, whereas the Kayano 32 adds the 4D Guidance System for overpronation control.
+If you don’t overpronate, get the Nimbus.

 Should I get the Kayano 32 or the Adrenaline GTS 25?

-It depends on your overpronation severity.
-The Adrenaline GTS 25 uses GuideRails which are reactive and subtle.
-The Kayano 32 uses 4D Guidance which is proactive and structured.
-Additionally, for mild overpronation choose the Adrenaline GTS.
-For moderate to severe choose the Kayano 32.
+I’ve tested both extensively — it depends on your overpronation severity.
+The GTS 25 uses GuideRails which are reactive and subtle.
+The Kayano 32 uses proactive 4D Guidance.
+For mild overpronation I prefer the Adrenaline; for moderate-to-severe cases, the Kayano 32 is superior.

 Is the Kayano 32 good for beginners?